 By nature, APIs are meant to be used.
-Even if all of your users are internal, security problems can still arise.
+Even if all of your users are internal, security problems can still arise as more individuals use the API.
 To help with this, we've assembled a list of best practices to keep in mind when securing and locking-down an API or web service.
+Whether you're focusing on securing REST APIs, GraphQL, or even something bespoke, these API protection best practices will ensure your products are protected.

 Use a DevSecOps approach